 Anita honors her brother Arbi and Michele her husband Paul in these memorial tributes.
 Learn how two courageous women are using their gifts to help improve the lives of cancer patients.
 WATCH THE 4 MIN.
 VIDEO

-The Healthcare Foundation announces a community-wide campaign to support the renovation of the Cancer Services Center at Glendale Adventist Medical Center.
-Completion is set for Fall 2017.
+The Healthcare Foundation announces a community-wide campaign to support the renovation of the Cancer Services Center.
+Completion is set for late fall 2017.

 Improvements will feature spacious private dressing rooms, a relaxing reception area, and a more comfortable environment throughout treatment areas.